AlxcNL/Data-Technologies-public/Workshops/Workshop 2 - Advanced SQL/6 - JSON.md

 Duplicate keys|Allow duplicate key, the last value is retained|Do not allow duplicate keys.
 Use cases|Storing configuration data, log data, simple JSON documents|Storing JSON documents where fast querying and indexing are required

+> [!TIP]
-In practice, you should use `JSONB` to store JSON data unless you have specialized requirements such as retaining the ordering of keys in the JSON documents.
+> In practice, you should use `JSONB` to store JSON data unless you have specialized requirements such as retaining the ordering of keys in the JSON documents.

 <br>